 The very first thing you need to do is make sure you have ownership of your domain and website.
 Many bloated marketing agencies will sneak you onto their GoDaddy account or BlueHost server and charge you monthly for maintenance and server use.

-Not only will they upcharge you and make money off of 0 effort, but we actually had a client who was being charged what can only be described as a ransom to get ownership of their site files.
+Not only will they upcharge you and make money off of no effort, but we actually had a client who was being charged, what can only be described as a ransom, to get their website files sent over to them so they could set up their own hosting.
 Our now client had paid what they were told was a one time fee for a website build and were also paying monthly for SEO services over the course of many years.
-Even so, they were asked to pay $800 for their site files.
+Even so, they were required to pay $800 to move their website away from this agency.